comparison guide

 Ask vendors for a specific list of the veterinary emergency scenarios their AI is trained to recognize and route.
 The list should include at minimum: breathing difficulty, suspected toxin ingestion, traumatic injury, seizure, uncontrolled bleeding, suspected GDV in large breeds, urinary obstruction in male cats, pale or white gums, and collapse.
 If a vendor describes how to configure the emergency routing logic yourself from scratch, you are looking at a generalist platform that does not have the veterinary-specific training.
 An after-hours pet emergency call that reaches voicemail represents both a clinical risk and a permanent client relationship loss.

-2. Does it integrate natively with IDEXX Cornerstone or your practice management software?
+2. Who actually enters the call into your IDEXX Cornerstone or other practice management software?

 3. How does it handle boarding and grooming inquiries separately from medical appointments?